Keynes Versus Hayek

 In the famous quote about Hayek’s The Road to Serfdom, Keynes remarked, “Morally and philosophically I find myself in agreement with virtually the whole of it: and not only in agreement with it, but in deeply moved agreement . . .
 I come finally to what is really my only serious criticism of the book.
 You admit here and there that it is a question of knowing where to draw the line.
 You agree that the line has to be drawn somewhere, and that the logical extreme is not possible.
 But you give us no guidance whatever as to where to draw it.
 In a sense this is shirking the practical issue.
 It is true that you and I would probably draw it in different places.
 I should guess that according to my ideas you greatly underestimate the practicability of the middle course.
 But as soon as you admit that the extreme is not possible, and that a line has to be drawn, you are, on your own argument, done for since you are trying to persuade us that as soon as one moves an inch in the planned direction you are necessarily launched on the slippery path which will lead you in due course over the precipice.”

 Well, then, if that’s the one difficulty—and Keynes’ disingenuousness here is laughable—then by all means let us draw a line for individual liberty that the liberal statists cannot misunderstand, a line as solid as a national border.
 Unless there is a real temporary crisis or emergency like locally Katrina or globally World War II, you can’t sacrifice or compel the individual for the sake of society.
 Not that Keynes ever concerned himself philosophically with anyone’s liberty but here is the main line Hayek would likely have drawn if I read him correctly: Economic transactions are individual choices by free agents.
-They have a full moral component, and if they are not made freely, they are coerced by the threat or actually use of state force for the person to go against his own moral (read: economic) choices; and therefore, those citizens in a free society who chose to be free ought to have an elected government with a moral obligation to allow the maximum liberty attainable for them as individual-sovereigns with their own borders despite the almost irresistible temptation of humans to plan things from a central authority (read: to practice macroeconomics) and to ignore individual human boundaries.
-Is this then a clear enough line for the liberal collectivists: human sacrifice is immoral in every case; in particular, those laws use to mollify the resentful majority in a democracy and especially for economic policy that favors some while forfeiting others, especially the scapegoats?
+They have a full moral component, and if they are not made freely, they are coerced by the threat or actual use of state force for the person to go against his own moral (read: economic) choices; and therefore, those citizens in a free society who chose to be free ought to have an elected government with a moral obligation to allow the maximum liberty attainable for them as individual-sovereigns with their own borders despite the almost irresistible temptation of humans to plan things from a central authority (read: to practice macroeconomics) and to ignore individual human boundaries.
+Is this then a clear enough line for the liberal collectivists: human sacrifice is immoral in every case; in particular, those laws used to mollify the resentful majority in a democracy and especially for economic policy that favors some while forfeiting others, especially the scapegoats?

 Socialism—planning the egalitarian society—and liberty—protecting individual freedom—are ultimately self-exclusive occurrences given enough time.
 The modern democratic moderate-socialist wants to believe otherwise: to restrict human choices with planning and to guarantee freedom with human rights intervention.
 This is irrationalism too funny to argue against but we must try.
 Socialism in its raw form and its disdain for commerce is a fundamental Platonic belief in human sacrifice (of the one to The Republic) and a method of economic moral utility.
 It requires as well, on the downside—even if some “freedom” is everlastingly lost—some elimination of competition, merit pay, risk-investment, reward for self-management and other fine human traits which come with allowing “selfish” individualism to flourish under the shield of Rule of Law.
 The counter-claim against this is that ‘runaway’ individualism will itself destroy not only all justice and civilization, but indeed the entire world—the very earth—itself.